cduvall/multi-dockerfile/README.md

 # Multi-Dockerfile
-This repo demonstrates the issue with running multiple services with individual Dockerfiles in composer.
+This repo demonstrates running multiple services with individual Dockerfiles in composer.

 # Run
 ```